 Theft and Race Fee Cancellation

 These are the easiest type of claims for us to deal with.
 When you submit your claim form, it gets sent through to our inhouse claims team along with your policy information.

 Within three working days (but usually much quicker) we will make contact you to request some essential documents.
 These could be things like proof of ownership for your bike, a doctor’s note showing that you are unable to take part in your race, or a police report.
 As soon as you submit your form we will give you a list of everything we are going to need, so you can have them ready to send before they have even had the chance to ask for them.

 Claims for bikes that have been damaged, be it while riding or with an airline, tend to be significantly more complex, and so require the involvement of a few extra people.

-When you submit your form it will get sent through to our claims team who will carry out the same steps as they would for any other claim, but it will also be sent through to our partners at a company called Carbon Bike Repair.
+When you submit your form it will get sent through to our claims team who will carry out the same steps as they would for any other claim, but it may also be sent through to one of our carbon assessment and repair partners for their initial opinion.

-If there is no doubt that the bike is beyond repair (we are occasionally sent photos of frames in several small pieces) we will process the claim in the same way we would a theft, and make a payment directly to you.
+If there is no doubt that the bike is beyond repair (we are occasionally sent photos of frames in several small pieces) we will process the claim in the same way we would a theft, and make a settlement directly to you.
 This would come after the appropriate checks of course.

-If we make a cash pay-out on a written-off bike that has good quality, undamaged components, we might organise recovery of the scrap.
+If we make a settlement for a written-off bike that has good quality, undamaged components, we might organise recovery of the scrap.